top of page

 National Scholastic Press Assocation

-Honorable Mention award for the most prestigious high school journalism competition in Diversity, Equity, & Inclusion Reporting for "Beyond the spectrum: Sibling stories"
+Honorable Mention award for the most prestigious high school journalism competition in Diversity, Equity, & Inclusion Reporting for "Beyond the spectrum: Sibling stories" (9% out of 4,800 entries)

 Pacemaker Honorable Mention (Multimedia News Story)